 Every node is an “administrator” joining the network voluntarily (decentralizing, as they say, the network).
 However, each one has an incentive for participating in the network: the chance of winning Bitcoins.

 Nodes say they are “mining” Bitcoin, but the term is something of a misnomer.
 In fact, each one is competing to win Bitcoins by solving computational puzzles.
-Bitcoin was the raison d’etre of the blockchain as it was originally conceived.
+Bitcoin was the raison d’etre of the blockchain in its early concivement stages.
 We now recognize that it is only the first of many potential applications of the technology.

 There are an estimated 700 Bitcoin-like cryptocurrencies (exchangeable value tokens) already available.
 As well, a range of other potential adaptations of the original blockchain concept is currently active, or in development.